Welcome To Green Baize Ltd - Snooker & Pool Cue Specialists

 Don’t leave a cue near a heat source or anywhere the cue will become cold and damp.
 Wood doesn’t react well to extreme temperatures hot or cold.

 So the next time you think about leaving your cue in the car think again !
-This is a common cause to why a cue has warped.
+This is a common cause to why the wood has moved, swelling or shrinkage can happen due to moisture content changing.

 Don’t use sandpaper or abrasive pads.
 This will remove the finish of the cue and wear the shaft away.